logzio/logz-docs/_source/user-guide/infrastructure-monitoring/prometheus-getting-started.md

 ## One small step
 All it takes to ship your metrics data to Logz.io is to use Remote Write on each Prometheus server, with Logz.io configured as the endpoint: By adding a few lines of code, Remote Write ensures that your metrics are written to Logz.io.

+<iframe width="560" height="315" src="https://play.vidyard.com/eyLtidmJn1Ad1e2UA1Pjxi" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Your data is formatted as JSON documents by the Logz.io listener.
-For the beta program, your incoming raw data has a 30-day retention period.
+For the trial program, your incoming raw data has a 30-day retention period.

 Once your metrics are flowing, import your existing Prometheus and Grafana dashboards to Logz.io Infrastructure Monitoring as JSON files.

 For the record, notification endpoints and dashboard annotations are not imported: You'll need to recreate them in Logz.io.
 See [Notification endpoints](/user-guide/integrations/endpoints.html) and [Annotations](/user-guide/infrastructure-monitoring/annotations/) for more information.

 ### Steps to get started
 1. <a href ="/user-guide/infrastructure-monitoring/prometheus-remote-write#configuring-remote-write-to-logzio)"  target="_blank">Configure Remote Write.